junxit/us-congress-bills-112/metadata.md

 - 2012-02-08 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 3521.
 - 2012-02-08 — The Speaker designated the Honorable Jeff Denham to act as Chairman of the Committee.
 - 2012-02-08 — The previous question was ordered pursuant to the rule. (consideration: CR H615)
+- 2012-02-09 — Received in the Senate and Read twice and referred to the Committee on the Budget.